Ronaldvk90/bakruis/README.md

 **If you use the image supplied on dockerhub, it will be set to 29!
 So if your group differs, comment the "image: ronaldvk90/pipewire" line!**

 * You can set the advertising names for the container in the compose file.
 The hostname for each container will correspond with how it advertises itself. *

-**WARNING!
-It takes about 500 years for SpotifyD to compile on a RPI.
-You could crosscompile it, but make sure to use the "--features "pulseaudio_backend" or else SpotifyD can't connect to the Pulse socket!**

 After that, just compose up and you are good to go.